JetBrains/teamcity-documentation/topics/notifications.md

 3. Enter the ID of a channel or user who will be receiving notifications.
    > Start typing the user ID, and TeamCity will autocomplete it.
 Alternatively, you can copy this ID from your Slack user profile options (__Profile | More | Copy member ID__).
 4. Select the message format.
 Slack Notifier does not currently support custom notification templates.
 You can select the verbose format to choose what information to display in notifications, or utilize [Service Messages](service-messages.md#Sending+Custom+Slack+Messages) to send completely custom strings.
-{product="tc"}
-4. Select the message format.
-Slack Notifier does not currently support custom notification templates.
-You can select the verbose format to choose what information to display in notifications.
-{product="tcc"}
 5. Configure a [branch filter](branch-filter.md).
 If it is not configured, you will receive notifications about the default branch only.
 6. Select [events to watch](adding-notification-rules.md#Which+Events+Will+Trigger+Notifications).